 At the summit, look for this marker that identifies the many summits in view - including Mt Mitchell and Cold Mountain.
 It's a memorial to Tom and Judy Alexander, founders of Cataloochee Ranch.
 Their descendants placed 220 acres into a conservation easement that ensures it will never be further developed.
 This easement is administered by the Southern Appalachian Highlands Conservancy.

-Continue down the bald and up to Thunderbolt Knob for another view.
+After your rest break, continue down the bald and up to Thunderbolt Knob for another view.
 Just before the uphill section to the Knob, you’ll see the trail fork to the right and head down the ridge back to the ranch.
 This takes you down to Double Gap Road past some cascades.
 You'll come out on the Ski Lodge Road, taking a right to return to the Ranch.
 Expect cars on this section if the ski resort is open.

 Endless Hike Options